mejlik/PearsonIOKI_DataScientist/README.md

 * data.csv - raw data
 * instructions
 * clean_data.R - script that prepare raw data to further analysis
-* clean_data.RData - clean data
+* clean_data.RData - clean data (used for analysis)

+## Final

+The final solution is in file final_presentation.pdf

+## Additional folders

+Every of following folders contain three files:
+* _draft file contains notes, test etc and its not easy to read...
+* two other files are more structured and much easier to follow, but still its just a notes..

-## Understanding the data
+#### Understanding the data

 This part is about "first" look on the data.
 It contains:
 * Loading the data
 * Cleaning the data
 * Basic visualization

-There three files:
-* understanding_data_draft.R
-* Understanding_data.Rmd
-* Understanding_data.pdf

-## Students
+#### Students

 In this part, the data are aggregate to learners.
-It shows which country they come from, how many units they made, etc.
+The analysis is made per student.

+#### Unites
+Few plots made per unit.